 QR codes are also used in Abu Dhabi to locate the nearest points of interest and to inform the public of local events in the area.

 The public can also send a QR code to their family and friends to locate them easily instead of giving detailed directions.

 Ho Chi Minh City in Vietnam

 The largest city in Vietnam, Ho Chi Minh, pilots QR codes on street signs to provide information about the streets in the city.

-When the code is scanned, it will display an image file containing detailed information about the street’s location, history, length, width, and a brief biography of a famous street.
+When scanned, the code will display an image file containing detailed information about the street’s location, history, length, width, and a brief biography of a famous street.

 To cater to the tourists and for wider reach, the information embedded in the code is both in Vietnamese and English.